kubernetes-sigs/metrics-server/README.md

 Metrics Server has specific requirements for cluster and network configuration.
 These requirements aren't the default for all cluster distributions.
 Please ensure that your cluster distribution supports these requirements before using Metrics Server:
 - Metrics Server must be [reachable from kube-apiserver]
-- Kube-apiserver must be correctly configured to [enable an aggregation layer]
+- The kube-apiserver must be correctly configured to [enable an aggregation layer]
 - Nodes must have [kubelet authorization] configured to match Metrics Server configuration
 - Container runtime must implement a [container metrics RPCs]